 Highly Compensated Employees

-Under these classifications, the duties test looks even closer at the individual’s job responsibilities and role within the larger company.
-To remain in compliance, make sure to understand the specific set of guidelines for each classification.
+Under these classifications, the FLSA duties test looks even closer at the individual’s job responsibilities and role within the larger company.
+To remain compliant, make sure to understand the specific set of guidelines for each classification.

-Once you master the duties test, there are still traps to watch out for.
+Once you master the FLSA duties test, there are still traps to watch out for.
 Though the FLSA requirements set an overall standard for companies, many states also have their own specific regulations around overtime.
 Nineteen states have state-specific overtime rules that address specific aspects of the already intricate duties test.
-California, for example, has very strict rules around which employees can qualify for overtime exemption—both as it pertains to the wages test and the duties test.
+California labor laws, for example, are even stricter about who qualifies as overtime exempt—both as it pertains to the wages test and the duties test.